Irish Traditional Music Tune Index

 Set dance40D Mixolydian

-Fiddler round the Fairy Tree / Farewell to My Troubles / Good-Bye to My Troubles (also as double jig in D Major in O'Neill books)
+Fiddler round the Fairy Tree / Farewell to My Troubles / Good-Bye to My Troubles / Farewell to the Troubles of the World (also as double jig, also in Major)

 Year